UnclePuzzled/Based-on-NASA-BGA-Beginner-s-Guide-to-Aeronautics/README.md

 ## Download and prepare
 To run the program, you need the my-jre folder, which is located in the archive of the Apps folder.
 Download the Apps folder, unzip it, and add the program folders to it.

+An example:

+Apps/
+├── my-jre/
+├── Atmos/
+│     ├── Atmos.jar
+│     ├── Atmos.exe
+│     ├── CHANGES.md
+|     └── LICENCE

 ## Download
 You can download the mono-repository